 When selling a house to someone, you’re usually talking to a “retail buyer” – that is, someone who is thinking about buying a home that they can live in.
 But when selling land to someone, it’s a very different kind of buyer – if you’re selling the land for recreation then it’s a retail buyer who wants to enjoy some wide open spaces; if you’re selling the land for development potential then it’s an investor who is thinking of buying the land because they can make money from it.
 When you know who you are selling to, it becomes much easier to tell the right people about the potential of the property.

-Do you have land you want to sell in San Antonio?
+Do you have land you want to sell in South Texas area?
 If you’re thinking of selling and if you’re wondering why selling land is different than selling your house in TX, then you might like this: we are currently buying land and would like to make you an offer for your land.